 - Security Threats

-This is the reason WordPress users receive frequent updates in its core files.
-Free updates are cool and everyone loves to keep their website up to date right?
+This is the reason WordPress users receive frequent updates in their core files.
+Free updates are cool, and everyone loves updating their website, right?
 But there is a problem here.

 WordPress doesn’t support crowdfunding platform features on its own.